fkenjikamei/fkenjikamei.github.io/about/about.md

 ---
-layout: archive
-title: "About"
-permalink: /about/
+permalink: /
+title: "About me"
+excerpt: "About me"
 author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
 ---

 ## Short bio